Tenants in Common vs Joint Tenants8 Feb 2023 | Jema Thaker

 Tenants in Common vs Joint Tenants: Which is best for buying a property together?

-When it comes to buying a property with someone else, you have a choice between two types of legal ownership – joint tenants and tenants in common.
+When buying a property with someone else, you can choose between two types of legal ownership – joint tenants and tenants in common.
 There are some important distinctions between the two.
 The right option will depend on your individual circumstances.

 Joint tenancy is when two or more people own a property equally.
 It does not matter if one person paid 70% or even 100% of the deposit or mortgage payments.
 When you own as joint tenants, all the owners have equal rights to the whole property.

-This means that you must act together as a single entity when making decisions about the property.
-For example, you will have one mortgage between you and you must be in agreement if you wish to sell the home.
+This means you must act together as a single entity when making decisions about the property.
+For example, you will have one mortgage and must agree if you wish to sell the home.

 Tenants in Common

 Tenancy in common is when two or more people own a property, but not necessarily in the same proportions.
-Each owner has a distinct share of the property and this share can be equal or unequal percentages of ownership.
+Each owner has a distinct share of the property, which can be equal or unequal percentages of ownership.
 For example, one person might own 70% while another owns 30%.
 When deciding how the ownership is divided, it is usual to base the percentage on how much each person contributed towards the purchase price.

 Since the ownership is separate, each person can act independently when making decisions about the property.
 For example, they can sell or mortgage their own share without consulting the other owners.
-When the property is sold, each owner receives a percentage of the sale proceeds.
+Each owner receives a percentage of the sale proceeds when the property is sold.